HOTO Orbital Sander

 BEN JONES

-As an educator, he has different view of power tools, focusing on how beginners without experience would use them.
+As an educator, he has a different view of power tools, focusing on how beginners without experience would use them.
 Finds that orbital sanders are used regularly, and users put to much pressure on the sander.

 HAYES SHANESY